 Team Teach at Green Lane School

 On occasions, some of our children display challenging behaviour that could put themselves, other children or staff at risk of harm or cause damage to school property.
 In these infrequent occasions staff might use their positive handling expertise to reduce risk.
 At Green Lane we use a system of positive handling called Team Teach to support children on such occasions.
 We ensure that all staff are trained in the use of de-escalation techniques, which form 95% of Team Teach methodology.
 The other 5% is concerned with the use of prompts, guides and holds.
-We currently have three Team Teach employed tutors on our staff, with one of our staff being an Advanced Team Teach trainer.
-Team Teach emphasises the use of physical intervention as a last resort, to be used only when all other methods of de-escalation have been exhausted.
-Positive Handling covers the full range of de-escalation and positive behaviour management techniques employed by staff – from calm talking and other verbal and non-verbal methods, to guides and prompts to support a child in moving in the right direction or moving out of harms way.
-Occasionally more restrictive physical interventions may become neccessary, on these occassions staff may hold a child to support them through their challenging behaviour.
+We currently have three Team Teach employed tutors on our staff, with two of our staff being Advanced Team Teach trainers.
+Team Teach emphasises the use of positive handling as a last resort, to be used only when all other methods of de-escalation have been exhausted.
+Positive Handling covers the full range of de-escalation and positive behaviour management techniques employed by staff – from calm talking and other verbal and non-verbal methods, to guides and prompts to support a child in moving in the right direction or moving out of harm’s way.
+Occasionally more restrictive physical interventions may become necessary, on these occasions staff may hold a child to support them through their challenging behaviour.

 Team Teach is used:

 - To promote the least intrusive positive handling strategy and a continuum of gradual and graded techniques, with an emphasis and preference for the use of verbal, non-verbal de-escalation strategies being used and exhausted before positive handling strategies are utilised.

 - To enable our school to develop acceptable and authorised responses to disruptive, disturbing, angry and aggressive behaviours in a manner that maintains positive relationships and provides safety for all, by training in Team-Teach.